kawansoft/SympleGit-Java/README.md

 1. It supports one to one calls corresponding to Git command line calls.
 2. It has wrappers classes for main Git actions, with easy names to use.
-3. It is extendable using Artificial Intelligence (GPT-4).
+3. It is extendable & customizable using Artificial Intelligence (GPT-4).

 ## Choosing SympleGit Over JGit: Understanding the Advantages

 [JGit](https://www.eclipse.org/jgit/) is a great Java implementation of Git, very well and rich featured, with a clean and fluent API.
 JGit was designed to manage Git full support in Eclipse, implementing all sophisticated actions for the end user developing  a Java project.

-SympleGit does not "compete" at all with JGit.
 If you want to develop a Java editor and add to Git management: [install JGit](https://mvnrepository.com/artifact/org.eclipse.jgit/org.eclipse.jgit).

 But, on the other side, the API has a learning curve and there is no direct and one to one support for CLI actions.
+SympleGit  should thus be easier than JGit for simple Git integration in many Java projects.

 ### Support for CLI Git calls